HypeCheck

 weak

 A plant terpene found in lavender.
-Early evidence suggests it may reduce pain when inhaled.
-Research is very limited.
+Early evidence suggests it may ease pain and support sleep when inhaled.

 weak